 Faith and Film Festival

-Concordia Seminary’s first Faith and Film Festival is a gathering to screen and ponder Christian themes in contemporary cinema.
+Concordia Seminary’s annual Faith and Film Festival is a gathering to screen and ponder Christian themes in contemporary cinema.
 Geared toward people interested in film and theology, the festival serves as an opportunity for participants to explore Christian themes in movies and develop eyes to see film in new ways.
 Participants will spend three days viewing films, hearing from theologians, pastors and film critics, and engaging in challenging discussions about the ways in which the themes of redemption, reconciliation, mercy, grace and more are embedded in film.

 Movies are the vernacular of our time.
 This gives Christians a unique opportunity to love our neighbors by applying our knowledge of the narrative of God to these popular modern stories — film.
 Unfortunately, many Christians opt out and reject all but the most simplistic, church-sanctioned titles.
 This creates an even greater divide between the sinners inside the church and those outside of the church — a divide we can begin to bridge by learning to see film through a new lens.

 Continuing Education credits are available.